Warning to Parents After Missed Sepsis Symptoms Leads to Misdiagnosis

-Through persistence and determination, Acacia continued to seek help for her son, but only when Shane had spent 5 days in hospital was he diagnosed with sepsis.
+Through persistence and determination, Acacia continued to seek help for her son.
+But only when Shane had spent 5 days in hospital was he diagnosed with sepsis.
 She says parents should remember that ‘you know your child better than anyone.’

-Acacia and Shane knew that ‘something wasn’t right’ so after another day and night of the same high temperature they took their son to another Out of Hours surgery in Armagh.
+Acacia and Shane knew that ‘something wasn’t right’.
+After another day and night of high temperatures, they took their son to another Out of Hours surgery in Armagh.
 There they were told his vitals were nothing to worry about, but they provided Acacia and Shane with a letter which said possible viral infection in case they wanted to take him to A&E for a urine test.

 Acacia recalls: ‘The doctor took one look at him and she said he was about to fit there’s something not right he needs an ambulance, she put an oxygen mask on him and monitored him until the ambulance arrived.’

-Acacia said: ‘I was made to feel like I was wasting their time and like I was stupid, but I knew there was something more wrong.’
+Acacia said: ‘I was made to feel like I was wasting their time and like I was stupid.
+But I knew there was something more wrong.’

 Acacia and Shane were not happy with this diagnosis so took the decision to take Shane Og to Royal Victoria Hospital for Sick Children.
-Shane Og spent 5 days under observation and investigation before being diagnosed with Sepsis.
+Shane Og spent 5 days under observation and investigation before a final diagnosis of Sepsis.

 ‘Unfortunately this is only one of very many possible medical negligence cases which we are currently dealing with.
-In our view this is symptomatic of system that is failing and part of a wider story of a health service now in crisis.’
+In our view, this is symptomatic of a system that is failing and part of a wider story of a health service now in crisis.’